Aliases for ATP6V1F Gene

 GeneCards Summary for ATP6V1F Gene

-ATP6V1F (ATPase, H+ Transporting, Lysosomal 14kDa, V1 Subunit F) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include hydrogen ion transmembrane transporter activity and ATPase activity, uncoupled.
+ATP6V1F (ATPase H+ Transporting V1 Subunit F) is a Protein Coding gene.
+Diseases associated with ATP6V1F include Cardiomyopathy, Dilated, 1M and Hermansky-Pudlak Syndrome 3.
+Among its related pathways are Insulin receptor recycling and Rheumatoid arthritis.
+Gene Ontology (GO) annotations related to this gene include proton transmembrane transporter activity and ATPase coupled ion transmembrane transporter activity.